manojbaniya444/Node-JS-101/Readme.md

 ## Buffer

 Explore the Buffer module, which provides a way to handle binary data directly in Node.js.
-The [buffer.js](buffer/buffer.js) script demonstrates various operations related to buffers.
+The [buffer.js](Buffer/buffer.js) script demonstrates various operations related to buffers.

 ## File System

 Delve into the File System module, offering capabilities for interacting with the file system.
-The [filesystem.js](file-system/filesystem.js) script showcases common file operations.

 ## Streams

 Understand the Streams module, which enables efficient handling of data flows.
-The [streams.js](streams/streams.js) script demonstrates the usage of readable and writable streams.
+The [streams.js](Streams/readable_streams/read_write2.js) script demonstrates the usage of readable and writable streams.

 ## Event Emitter

 Learn about the Event Emitter module, a fundamental building block for creating custom events in Node.js.
-The [event-emitter.js](event-emitter/event-emitter.js) script illustrates the basic usage of event emitters.